 - Other causes of increased venous pressure: Neoplasia and torsion of abdominal organs.

-Chylous or lymphocyte-rich effusions are usually variants of a transudative effusion and due to leakage of lymph into the abdominal cavity.
-Chylous effusions are usually rich in chylomicrons, which are composed primarily of dietary triglycerides, and are absorbed into the intestinal lymphatics and then drained into the thoracic duct.
-These chylomicrons give the fluid its characteristic white and opaque appearance.
+Lymphocyte-rich effusions are usually variants of a transudative effusion and due to leakage of lymph into the abdominal cavity.
+Since lymph draining from the intestine into the thoracic duct contains chylomicrons (absorbed from the intestine after eating), these effusions are frequently white or pink and opaque in appearance because they are rich in this large lipoprotein (pink is usually from concurrent hemorrhage or blood contamination).
+Thus, they are often called chylous effusions.
 Small lymphocytes dominate in these fluids.
-Unlike thoracic chylous effusions, chylous ascites is relatively uncommon.
-In some patients, the fluid can be lymphocyte-rich but lacking chyle (chylomicrons).
-This could be due to inappetance or anorexia in affected patients or due to leakage of lymph that is not specifically draining the intestinal tract.
-We have also seen an intestinal small cell lymphoma produce a (neoplastic) lymphocyte-rich effusion, likely due to concurrent lymphangiectasia or lymphatic obstruction but this is quite rare.
+Unlike thoracic chylous effusions into the thorax, chylous ascites is relatively uncommon.
+In some patients, the fluid can be lymphocyte-rich but lacking chyle.
+This could be due to inappetence or anorexia in affected patients or due to leakage of lymph that is not specifically draining the intestinal tract.
+We have also seen an intestinal small cell lymphoma produce a (neoplastic) small lymphocyte-rich effusion, likely due to concurrent lymphangiectasia or lymphatic obstruction but this is quite rare.

 The cytologic characteristics of a chylous effusion in small animals are: